canptleon/freecodecamp-certifications/README.md

 ### 2. **Responsive Web Design**
 This certification focuses on building responsive websites using HTML and CSS.
 Projects include building layouts, designing forms, and ensuring that the websites work seamlessly across different screen sizes.

-### 3. **Front End Development Libraries**
-This certification involves using front-end libraries like React, Bootstrap, and jQuery to build interactive user interfaces and applications.

 ## License